 How Our Calculators Work: The Science Behind Your Estimate

-We start with a per-act baseline probability informed by age and method-specific failure rates.
+We start with a per-act baseline probability informed by age and method-specific failure rates from published studies.
 For multiple acts, we combine those probabilities over the window you chose.
-The model is calibrated to peer-reviewed data and avoids showing impossible values (we display “Under 0.001%” or “Over 99.999%” at the extremes).
+The model is tuned to published data and avoids showing impossible values (we display “Under 0.001%” or “Over 99.999%” at the extremes).

 Try the Advanced Calculator to factor in BMI and lifestyle and run quick “what-if” scenarios.